 I think there are risks to traveling anywhere- some places may seem more egregious because of the news.
 I can only speak from the places I have traveled to, but most places can be great for solo-travel.
 My travels have shown that the world is more protective than predatory.

 And honestly, I think a good amount of traveling is based around luck.
 For example, I went to Barcelona for a week, partied at local spots, and had a phenomenal time without any issues.
 A friend went around the same time and got robbed and stranded outside of the city.
 Why were our experiences of the same place so vastly different?
 Chance is a large contributor.
 Unfortunate things happen regardless of where you are in the world, and the same goes for wonderful things as well.
 That’s why it’s so important to research the destination ahead of time for how to stay safe.

 Is there anywhere you wouldn’t travel solo or would not recommend?

 If anything I would recommend to avoid the “traditional” places to travel and really try to go somewhere off the beaten path.
-Yes there are reasons why Paris, London, and Tokyo are great to explore, but what about the small towns or up and coming big cities in Africa, southeast Asia, or Latin America?
+Yes there are reasons why Paris, London, and Tokyo are great to explore, but what about the small towns or up and coming big cities in Africa, Southeast Asia, or Latin America?
 I think everyone should attempt to travel to the unconventional spots to see how the world spins differently there.

 Have you ever found yourself in a difficult situation as a solo traveler?
 What did you do?

 Difficult like almost being trapped in a tannery in Fez?
 Or emotionally difficult like I didn’t know what I was doing with my life and was looking for an escape from the horrifying idea that I was wasting my time not perusing a career?
-In both situations, I reminded myself to breath and found a way out by talking to strangers.
+In both situations, I reminded myself to breathe and found a way out by talking to strangers.

 What are some items you always bring with you when you travel alone?